ddnexus/elastics-doc/source/doc/2-flex/2-Templating/1-Templates.md

 * http method
 * path
 * request body (optional data structure understood by elasticsearch)
-* variables (optional hash)
+* variables (optional list of hashes)

 Flex uses the Generic Templates internally, in order to implement the elasticsearch API methods and as the base class for the more specialized and less verbose Search Templates.
 You will probably never need to define Generic Templates directly, so from now on we will focus on Search Templates.
 If you need to recur to Generic Templates for any reason, take a look at the "API Methods" template source file as an useful reference: it implements the full elasticsearch API in just a few lines {% see 2.6 %}.

 ### Flex Search Templates

 Search Templates are simplified Generic Templates.
-Since - for an elasticsearch search request - the http method is is always `'GET'` and the path end point is always `'_search'`, Search Templates omit the first 2 arguments.
-This is how he above request would be rewritten as a Search Template:
+For an elasticsearch search request, the http method is is always `'GET'` and the path end point is always `'_search'`, so Search Templates omit the first 2 arguments.
+This is how the above request would be rewritten as a Search Template:

 {% highlight yaml %}
 my_request: